Julian Marley: Musical career

 In 1996, Marley released his debut album titled Lion in the Morning.
 That first album helped launch him into the public eye.
 The album was recorded at Tuff Gong Studios in Kingston, Jamaica.
 Marley created Lion in the Morning to reflect on his roots and heritage which he is very proud of.
 The album features a wide range of popular musicians from Owen "Dreddie" Reid, Earl "Chinna" Smith, Tyron Downie, Stephen Marley, Cedella Marley and Sharon Marley, among others.
 The record was followed by a successful international tour with The Uprising.
 Some of the tour stops from his tour were Jamaica's Sumfest and Sunsplash Show, Marley Magic family performance at Central Park Summer Stage Concert Series in New York, and also territories like Brazil, Japan, and Mexico.
 Marley also got the opportunity to work with his brother Damian at the Lollapalooza Tour.

-During these times in Jamaica, he studied a lot of legendary veterans he looked up to, including Aston "Family Man" Barrett, Earl "Wire" Lindo, Tyrone Downie, and Earl Smith, by all whom he was inspired.
-Marley wrote two un-released songs at this time, "Uprising" and "What They Did Wrong", in response to the accident of his companion who is also the Wailers drummer, Carlton Barrett's, murder outside his home in Jamaica.
+During these times in Jamaica, Marley studied a lot of legendary veterans he looked up to, including Aston "Family Man" Barrett, Earl "Wire" Lindo, Tyrone Downie, and Earl Smith, by all whom he was inspired.
+Marley wrote two un-released songs at this time, "Uprising" and "What They Did Wrong", in response to the accident of his companion who is also the Wailers' drummer, Carlton Barrett's, murder outside his home in Jamaica.
 Subsequently, Marley formed a reggae band called The Uprising, which was inspired by his song, made up of young Jamaican musicians.
 The Uprising and Marley went on to open up for his brother Ziggy Marley and his band, The Melody Makers.
 He also got the chance to perform with the Wailers, which included the son of Carlton Barrett who played the drums.
 Marley contributed to a vast range of musical elements on Lauryn Hill's album, The Miseducation of Lauryn Hill, which became an award-winning album.
 They recorded the album on Tuff Gong Records in Jamaica while Marley played the guitar on some tracks.
 During 1999, Marley went back to the studio alongside his brothers Damian and Stephen and started to produce the platinum-selling remix album Chant Down Babylon, which had various rock and hip-hop artists covering Bob Marley's and The Wailers songs.

 Julian Marley received two Grammy Award nominations.